 Fish oil has been noted to increase CETP activity in animals due to DHA and not EPA, which is thought to underlie the selective induction of LDL-C seen with DHA and not EPA although it does not explain the increase in HDL-C seen with DHA.

-It is plausible that one of the mechanisms underlying the benefits of fish oil is CETP inhibition, which is able to reduce triglycerides and increase HDL-C. This pathway alone, however, does not explain the effects on LDL-C)
+It is plausible that one of the mechanisms underlying the benefits of fish oil is cholesteryl ester transfer protein (CETP) inhibition, which is able to reduce triglycerides and increase high-density lipoprotein (HDL-C).
+This pathway alone, however, does not explain the effects on low-density lipoprotein (LDL-C).

 In regards to fasting triglycerides (TGs; risk factor for cardiovascular disease when elevated), fish oil appears to be both a potent and reliable triglyceride reducing agent for persons with hyperlipidemic (high blood TGs).

 The meta-analyses that have been published indicate that fish oil is effective for general dyslipidemia (0.34mmol/L reduction) HIV related dyslipidemia (7 trials of 372 persons reducing TGs 1.12 mmol/L), dyslipidemia associated with renal failure (10 trials of 337 persons reducing TGs by 0.78mmol/L), and diabetic dyslipidemia (24 trials of 1530 persons reducing TGs by 0.17mmol/L or 7%).
 The range of reduction has been cited to be as high as 25-30% with 4g of EPA ethyl ester daily, but more recent evidence suggests that the reduction is a tad more modest (estimated 15-20% reduction, as the magnitude does depend on baseline triglycerides).